-Possible causes Corrective action There is air in the system Purge air manually or use the automatic air purge function (see "11.4.5 To perform an air purge" [> 153]).
+Possible causes Corrective action There is air in the system Purge air manually or use the automatic air purge function (see "11.4.5 To perform an air purge" [> 169]).

 Possible causes Corrective action

 The water pressure at the pump inlet is Check and make sure that:

 too low • The water pressure is >1 bar.

 • The water pressure sensor is not broken.

 The expansion vessel is NOT broken.

+The valve (if equipped) of the water circuit towards the expansion vessel is open.

-• The pre-pressure setting of the expansion vessel is correct (see "8.1.4 Changing the pre-pressure of the expansion vessel" [▶ 85]).
+The pre-pressure setting of the expansion vessel is correct.